foued86/documentation/content/en/tests/early_flake_detection.md

 ### A test was retried that is not new

-If the Datadog library can't successfully fetch the full list of known tests, it could cause the library to retry tests that are not new.
+If the Datadog library can't fetch the full list of known tests, the Datadog library may retry tests that are not new.

-There is a mechanism in place to prevent this error from slowing down your pipeline, but if it happens, please contact our support team at [Datadog Help][7].
+There is a mechanism to prevent this error from slowing down the CI pipeline, but if it happens, contact the support team at [Datadog Help][7].

 ## Further Reading